BCG vaccine: Supply shortage

 In 2011, the Sanofi Pasteur plant flooded, causing problems with mold.
 The facility, located in Toronto, Ontario, Canada, produced BCG vaccine products made with substrain Connaught such as a tuberculosis vaccine and ImmuCYST, a BCG immunotherapeutic and bladder cancer drug.
 By April 2012 the FDA had found dozens of documented problems with sterility at the plant including mold, nesting birds and rusted electrical conduits.
 The resulting closure of the plant for over two years caused shortages of bladder cancer and tuberculosis vaccines.
 On 29 October 2014 Health Canada gave the permission for Sanofi to resume production of BCG.
 A 2018 analysis of the global supply concluded that the supplies are adequate to meet forecast BCG vaccine demand, but that risks of shortages remain, mainly due to dependence of 75 percent of WHO pre-qualified supply on just two suppliers.

-Preparation

-A weakened strain of bovine tuberculosis bacillus, Mycobacterium bovis is specially subcultured in a culture medium, usually Middlebrook 7H9.

 Dried

 Some BCG vaccines are freeze dried and become fine powder.
 Sometimes the powder is sealed with vacuum in a glass ampoule.
 Such a glass ampoule has to be opened slowly to prevent the airflow from blowing out the powder.
 Then the powder has to be diluted with saline water before injecting.